Chris Kluwe: Minnesota Vikings

 Kluwe became one of the most surprising pickups for the Vikings, finishing his first season with an average of 44.1 yards per punt, ranking second in the NFC and sixth in the league.
 He punted 71 times during his first season.
 Kluwe was also named NFC special teams player of the month for September 2005 – a first for any Vikings special teams rookie.

 During a Week-13 game in Detroit, Lions safety Vernon Fox dove towards Kluwe during a punt and collided with Kluwe's plant foot.
 Although initial concerns were that Kluwe had a broken ankle, tests showed Kluwe had a sprained ankle.
-What the tests did also show was that earlier in the game when the ball was snapped over Kluwe's head and he had to make a running and jumping rugby style kick to avoid being blocked, he tore his right ACL when he landed after the kick.
-Kicker Paul Edinger was the punter for the remainder of the game, but a few days later the Vikings signed 42-year-old veteran Darren Bennett for 1 week.
+What the tests showed that earlier in the game when the ball was snapped over Kluwe's head and he had to make a running and jumping rugby style kick to avoid being blocked, he tore his right ACL when he landed after the kick.

+Kicker Paul Edinger was the punter for the remainder of the game.
+A few days later the Vikings signed 42-year-old veteran Darren Bennett for 1 week.
 Kluwe then returned to play the final 3 games of the 2005 season with a torn ACL in his kicking leg, which prompted his then coach Mike Tice to reply to a reporter's question about Kluwe's injury that "My punter is a tough guy."

 As Tice was not known to be sympathetic towards punters and kickers, this showed the amount of respect he had for Kluwe's willingness to play with a serious injury.
 During the 2006 off-season Kluwe had arthroscopic surgery on his right knee to repair the ACL.
 The operation was successful and Kluwe returned to the Vikings in full health for the 2006 season.

-On October 25, 2007, Kluwe signed an $8.3-million contract extension through 2013.
+On October 25, 2007, Kluwe signed an $8.3-million contract extension to 2013.
 The deal made Kluwe, who would have been a restricted free agent in the 2008 offseason, one of the 10 highest-paid punters in the NFL.